DLux96/Earle-MTEC3320-TechProduction/week02/readme.md

 ## Homework

-+ In one paragraph, describe a hypothetical object or puzzle involved in one of these games.
++ In one paragraph, describe a hypothetical object or puzzle involved in one of the three group brainstorms.
 Describe it.
 What does it look like, what is it made of, what does it do, etc?

 # Brainstorm
 ## Limitations